Asthma

 • Not included in clinical trials (treatments may not work as well for this age group)

 Greater asthma disparities exist in older age groups.
-The impact of asthma is even greater among Black, Hispanic, and low-income adults age 65 and older.
+The impact of asthma is higher among Black, Hispanic, and low-income adults ages 65 and older.
 Black and Hispanic older adults go to the emergency room for asthma more than 1.5 times than older white adults.5 They also are more likely to have gaps in health insurance coverage.

 References